 To prepare the wing, lay it out on the top surface and perform a thorough daily check.
-You should inspect the top and bottom surfaces for any rips and tears or any other obvious signs of damage.
+It is vitally important to carefully inspect the surface and exposed ribs for any rips and tears or any other obvious signs of damage.
 Lay out the lines one side at a time, hold up the risers and starting with the brake lines, pull all lines clear.
-Repeat with the stabilo, D (uppers), C, B and A lines, laying the checked lines on top of the previous set, and making sure no lines are tangled, knotted or snagged.
+Repeat with the stabilo, E, D, C, B and A lines, laying the checked lines on top of the previous set, and making sure no lines are tangled, knotted or snagged.
 Mirror the process on the other side and then inspect the lines for any visual damage.
 Then inspect the risers for any signs of obvious damage.
-The general rule is if it looks OK then it is OK, however if you have any doubts please get advice from experienced pilots or your local dealer or instructor.